asastats/docs/code-of-conduct.md

 7. **From the spreadsheet**: after all Trello card entries have been added into the spreadsheet, navigate to the "Rewards by Period" tab, and copy the output values from column D into a list in a text file.

-The format for the list is the following:

-    # this is a comment
+### Rewards list formatting
+Each list should begin with  a single-line comment at the top that begins with NOTE, and then describes the purpose of the list and the related beginning and end dates for the related cycle.

+Example first line NOTE comment:

+     # NOTE ASA Stats Community rewards 1/01 - 3/25

-    # the next line represents a Discord username
-    # and related rewards for the cycle
+Example formatting for a Discord username and related rewards for a cycle:

      username 0.08 damo

-    # a minimum amount for now is 0.01 damo (10,000 ASASTATS)
-    # so please round the numbers to two decimals in advance
-    # the next line represents a Reddit username
+Example formatting for a Reddit username and related rewards for a cycle:

      u/username 0.2 damo

-    # the next line represents a Twitter handle
+Example formatting for a Twitter handle and related rewards for the cycle:

      @username 0.05 damo

+The current minimum reward is 0.01 damo (10,000 ASASTATS), so please round up to two decimals.
-At the end of the list, the total should be added from column C of the spreadsheet:
+At the end of the list, the total should be added from column C of the spreadsheet (or by manual calculation):

      TOTAL 0.55 damo

-A completed cycle list with all the individual shares + the total should then be submitted to the keeper of the Community Rewards Pool via the Discord #rewards-discussion channel.

-The keeper checks that all the numbers and the format match.
-If they don't match, then the list is returned back for correction.
+Example formatting for a full list:

+     # NOTE ASA Stats Community rewards 1/01 - 3/25
+     @TylerOlthoff 0.02 damo
+     AngelOfAres 0.02 damo
+     CryDev 0.02 damo
+     u/Algonut 0.02 damo
+     u/Better-Situation-769 0.02 damo
+     TOTAL 0.10 damo

 ### Tasker rewards
 After all community rewards have been evaluated and counted for each cycle, Taskers will receive .01 damo for each related Trello card they've created and handled.
 This card count should be tabulated during the Community rewards processing, and then submitted via the proper list formatting specified above.
 The Tasker that tabulates the Community rewards for a given cycle is also responsible for counting and submitting the Tasker rewards.